message/iata/PT.md

 6. Passengers who have been in Botswana, Eswatini, Lesotho, Namibia, Mozambique, South Africa and Zimbabwe in the past 14 days are subject to COVID-19 test upon arrival and quarantine.
 7. Passengers entering or transiting through Portugal must have:
 - a negative COVID-19 rapid antigen test taken at most 48 hours before departure from the first embarkation point; or
-- a negative COVID-19 NAAT, PCR or RT-PCR test taken at most 72 hours before departure from the first embarkation point.
+- a negative COVID-19 NAAT, PCR or RT-PCR test taken at most 72 hours before departure from the first embarkation point; or
+- an EU Digital Covid Certificate (EU DCC) as proof of recovery.
 This does not apply to:
 - passengers younger than 12 years;
 - passengers traveling on a direct flight to Azores or Madeira.